Kathezel/Kath-Skillsystem/README.md

 A Minecraft skillsystem Datapack

 # What does it do?
-This Datapack implements a simple and not too overpowered skillsystem which is using your EXP to convert it into skillpoints which you then can use to skill up to **90 times into 9 different Skills.**
+This Datapack implements a simple and not too overpowered skillsystem which is using your EXP to convert it into skillpoints which you then can use to skill **into 10 different Skills.**

 **Combinable datpack: https://modrinth.com/datapack/kaths-simple-bossmobs**